scania-digital-design-system/tegel/packages/core/src/components/dropdown/readme.md

 ### `focusElement() => Promise<void>`

-Method that emulates forces focus on the input element.
+Method that forces focus on the input element.

 #### Returns